-As of December 31, 2013, the Company's exposure to Legal Actions brought against the Company on various matters, totals NIS 110.063 million.
-These amounts and all amounts of the claims detailed in this Note do not include linkage and interest.
+As of December 31, 2014, exposure to Legal Actions brought against the Company on various matters totalled NIS 792,965 thousand.
+These amounts and all claimed amounts presented in this Note do not include linkage and interest.

-Below are details of material claims pending against the Company as of December 31, 2013, classified into groups with similar characteristics.
+Below are details of material claims pending against the Company as of December 31, 2014, classified into groups with similar characteristics.